gamegalactic/Gamegalactic-/army-convoy/README.md

-# Army Convoy Resource
+# Army Convoy Resource THIS IS STILL A WORK IN PROGRESS

-A FiveM resource that spawns an army convoy at configurable bases and drives it to the player’s location.
+A FiveM resource that spawns an army convoy at configurable bases and drives it to the playerâ€™s location.

 ## Features
 - Spawn presets: Arena, Fort Zancudo, LSIA, Sandy Airfield